 HISUN TACTIC 1000 ($9,999)

-The Hisun Tactic 1000 comes with electronic power steering as a standard feature, along with a front locking differential in its 4×4 system.
-An electronically fuelinjected, 976cc V-twin engine powers the Tactic 1000.
-The suspension in the front and rear is fully independent with hydraulic disc brakes to slow it down.
+Like all Hisun ATVs, the Tactic 1000 comes fully loaded with EPS, diff-lock, machined cast-aluminum wheels, a winch, handguards and more.
+An electronically fuel-injected, 976cc V-twin engine powers the Tactic 1000.
+The front and rear suspension is fully independent with hydraulic disc brakes to slow it down.

 HISUN TACTIC 800 ($8,499)